airbnb/javascript/README.md

     ```

   <a name="arrays--mapping"></a>
-  - [4.6](#arrays--mapping) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) instead of spread `...` for mapping over iterables like Sets, Maps or NodeLists, because it avoids creating an intermediate array.
+  - [4.6](#arrays--mapping) Use [`Array.from`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from) instead of spread `...` for mapping over iterables, because it avoids creating an intermediate array.

     ```javascript
     // bad